What is Unique about the New Jersey Synagogue, Temple Rodeph Torah?

 Children in religious school have a service attendance requirement for each year.
 Although these requirements are reasonably small (e.g. 5 services per year), the requirements are strictly enforced, because we believe that children should experience Jewish prayer and Jewish community so they can feel comfortable in any temple, anywhere in the world.

 Lifelong education is a central part of life at Temple Rodeph Torah.
 Our Adult Education courses are well attended (about 70 students per year study with the rabbi) with meetings every two weeks for 90 minutes.
 In recent years, we have studied Jewish ethics, women’s roles in Judaism, the history of Jews in the US and Jewish mysticism.
-The topics vary year to year, and this year’s class discusses the People of the Bible – who these people really were, how did they live, how did they feel about being challenged by God to change their world?
+The topics vary year to year, and this year’s class is THE MISHNA: A RADICAL BOOK FOR TROUBLED TIMES?

 TRT is committed to the highest standards in our religious school as children approach their Bar/Bat Mitzvah, and throughout the educational lifetime.
 We are enormously proud of our school and how well educated our children are.
 We developed a thorough, engaging and creative program which meets once to twice per week.
 Students in kindergarten through 4th grade attend once per week, and 5th through 7th graders are offered an enriched curriculum during a second day, two hour offering.
 Our Jewish High School program for 8th-12th graders, is extremely popular, with most of our students voluntarily continuing their education throughout high school.